sam-at-axiotic/sam-at-axiotic/README.md

 ## Sam Jones

 Cofounder and Head of Engineering at **[Axiotic](https://axiotic.ai)**.
-We build governed multi-agent systems and belief-graph memory that run on local models.
+We build governed multi-agent systems and belief-graph memory that run on the edge.
 Private, auditable and on-device.
 Based in Barcelona.

 ### Open source